Inflammatory Bowel Disease Treatment

 Syringe

 Biological therapy.
-A better understanding of inflammatory bowel disease has contributed to the development of new treatments that act against different immunological and inflammatory factors involved in the regulation and maintenance of the disease.
+A better understanding of inflammatory bowel disease has contributed to the development of new treatments that act against different factors involved in the immune system.

-Biological therapy is used when all other conventional treatments, such as corticosteroids and immunosuppressants, have failed.
+Biological therapy is used when all other conventional treatments, such as corticosteroids and conventional immunosuppressants (azathioprine and methotrexate), have failed.
 It may, however, be used as a first-line treatment under certain circumstances (cases that are already severe at time of diagnosis).

 Test Tube